Sam Thaiday: Retirement

 On 6 July 2018, Thaiday announced his retirement from rugby league in bizarre circumstances.
 Thaiday dressed as an elderly man and had called a press conference outside a Brisbane retirement home to confirm he would draw the curtain on his 16-season career.
 Thaiday explained why he had dressed in such a way saying "I’ve always been a bit different in everything I’ve done but I’ve always been true to myself and done things my way".

 A week after his announcement, after the Broncos played the Warriors at Suncorp Stadium, the Warriors offered Thaiday a farewell with the team, wishing him the best for the future.
 "We did the same thing with (Johnathan Thurston) a couple of weeks ago … we think it’s important the people that have been a big part of the game and achieved everything, it’s important for our group to show some respect for them", Blake Green said.

 In the 2018 NRL season, Thaiday again started at prop for a majority of the season.
 In Round 22 of the season, Thaiday played his 300th first-grade match, ironically against the Cowboys.
 Thaiday's last regular-season match was played in front of a sellout crowd at Suncorp Stadium, as fans watched the Broncos defeat Manly.
 The Broncos returned to Suncorp a week later in an Elimination Final match with the St George Illawarra Dragons.
-Despite being heavy favourites, the Broncos capitulated 48-18, being knocked out and ending Thaiday's career.
+Despite being heavy favourites, the Broncos capitulated 48–18, being knocked out and ending Thaiday's career.

 Thaiday is widely considered an NRL great, appearing in 304 matches, all for the Brisbane Broncos.
 Despite only scoring more than 5 tries in a season once, Thaiday's long career resulted in a career total of 40 tries.
 He featured 29 times for Queensland, becoming a key piece of the side which won 10 Origin titles in 11 seasons.
 He represented his country 34 times, winning a Tri-Nations, 3 Four Nations and a World Cup title.

+Post playing

+Since 2017, Thaiday has been an ambassador for the Starlight Foundation.
+In 2023, Thaiday was named as an ambassador for Beef and Livestock Australia's Christmas red meat campaign.
+Thaiday also made an appearance in QRL playing in the grand final match of Samford v Burpengary..
+On 18 January 2025.
+It was announced that Thaiday joined the 2025 cast of I'm a Celebrity...Get Me Out of Here!.On 16 February 2025, Thaiday was announced as the winner of the 2025 season of I'm a Celeb.